 Fortunately, at my next gym, I had the chance to work on one of these weaknesses.

 B.A.M.F., which stands for Bass-Ass Mother–you get it–and is located on Sucat Avenue in Paranaque, might be the Philippines’ best jiu-jitsu gym.
 They’ll also train you in MMA, Muay Thai, boxing, and wrestling.
-Two of our good friends from BF Homes, who run a business selling Ikiro gis and kimonos, had long ago told us about B.A.M.F. and invited us to join in on a jiu-jitsu class, but with lots going on in our very normal lives we never had the chance to take them up on their offer.
+Two good friends from BF Homes, who run a business selling Ikiro gis and kimonos, had long ago told me about B.A.M.F. and invited me to join in on a jiu-jitsu class, but with lots going on in my very normal life I never had the chance to take them up on their offer.

-Now that we’ve quit our jobs, closed our business, sold our things, and moved out of our house, on the other hand, we have plenty of time to pursue such golden opportunities.
+Now that I’ve quit my job, closed the business, sold my things, and moved out of my house, on the other hand, I have plenty of time to pursue such golden opportunities.
 Although our gi-selling friends are currently out of the country, actor/MMA fighter Kiko Matos, and his girlfriend, actress/model/vlogger Maria Martinez, had offered to take us to the gym–a massive warehouse just down the road from SM BF Homes–to sign up for the 30-day free trial.

 For my first three sessions, I focused on Muay Thai, and I immediately appreciated and benefited from the coach’s focus on footwork.